Bank Safety Rankings: Hidden Bail-in and Derivatives Risk

 This adjusted ranking underscores a clear dichotomy.
 U.S. and European banks, while dominant players in derivatives markets, carry substantial systemic risks.
 In contrast, Asia-Pacific lenders prioritise stability through prudent derivatives management.

 While UBS and HSBC face penalties for moderate derivatives exposure, their strong counterparty quality and broad geographic diversification bolster their resilience.
-However, Deutsche Bank’s $45 trillion derivatives portfolio, coupled with junk-rated counterparties and a 40% collateralisation rate, illustrates how long-standing risks can undermine otherwise adequate capital levels.
+UBS’s absorption of Credit Suisse in 2023 added complexity to its derivatives book, but the bank has since prioritised de-risking and has maintained investment-grade counterparty standards.
+However, Deutsche Bank’s approximately EUR 42 trillion (roughly $45-46 trillion) derivatives portfolio, coupled with junk-rated counterparties and a 40% collateralisation rate, illustrates how long-standing risks can undermine otherwise adequate capital levels.
+Investors concerned about tangible asset protection may want to consider alternatives that sit outside the banking system entirely.

 For investors prioritising safety, banks with low derivatives leverage, strong collateral buffers, and limited exposure to volatile sectors such as energy or speculative corporate debt are the preferred choice.